didacfontanet/entra-id-iam-lab/lab-09-graph-api/readme.md

 ## Design Decisions

-**Why Graph Explorer instead of PowerShell?**
-The work laptop had restrictions preventing `Install-Module` from PSGallery.
-Graph Explorer provides identical REST API access through the browser — same Microsoft identity platform, same tokens, same endpoints.
-The underlying HTTP calls are what matter conceptually, not the client tool used to make them.
-In a production automation context, these would be scripted in PowerShell or Python.

-**Why use v1.0 instead of beta?**
+**Why v1.0 instead of beta?**
-The v1.0 endpoint contains only stable, GA features with Microsoft's backwards compatibility guarantee.
-The beta endpoint has more features but breaking changes can happen without notice.
-For production scripts and lab documentation, v1.0 is always the correct choice unless a specific feature is only available in beta.
+v1.0 only contains GA features and comes with a backwards compatibility guarantee.
+The beta endpoint has more features but breaking changes can land without notice.
+For anything you'd script against, v1.0 is the right default unless the feature you need only exists in beta.

 **Why query group members by Object ID instead of displayName?**
-Object IDs are immutable — they never change even if the group is renamed.
-DisplayNames can be edited.
-Any script or automation that references a group by name will break silently if the group is renamed.
-Always use Object IDs in scripts and API calls.
+Object IDs never change.
+Display names get edited.
+A script that looks up a group by name breaks silently the day someone renames it, and it's a hard failure to trace.

-**Why are the 403 errors documented instead of hidden?**
+**Why document the 403 errors instead of just showing working queries?**
-The permission consent flow is one of the most misunderstood aspects of Graph API in real environments.
-Many junior admins assume that being a Global Admin grants automatic access to all API calls — it does not.
-Each application must be explicitly granted the scopes it needs through consent.
-Documenting this error demonstrates understanding of the OAuth2 consent model, not a mistake.
+The consent model is the part of Graph that catches people out.
+It's easy to assume Global Admin means access to everything, and it doesn't.
+Showing the error and the fix is more useful than showing five green 200s.

 ---

 ## Lessons Learned

-**Tenant-wide admin consent on an app registration does not carry over to other apps.** In Lab 08, `Group.Read.All` was granted on `IAM-Lab-WebApp`.
-Graph Explorer is a separate app registration — it required its own consent grant.
-This is correct behavior: each application has its own permission grants, isolated from other apps.

-**OData query parameters drastically reduce payload size.** The full `/users` response includes ~20 properties per user.
-Using `$select=displayName,userPrincipalName,id` reduces this to 3 — for tenants with thousands of users, this is the difference between a fast script and one that times out or hits throttling limits.

-**Object IDs from one query can be chained into the next.** The `/groups` response returned the Object ID of `SG-Finance-App-Access`, which was immediately used in the `/groups/{id}/members` query.
-This chaining pattern is fundamental to Graph API scripting — retrieve IDs first, then use them in subsequent calls.

-**Labs connect across each other.** The group member returned in step 5 was provisioned by the Access Package in Lab 06.
-Seeing the same data through a different lens (portal vs API) reinforces understanding of what Entra ID is actually doing under the hood.
+**Tenant-wide admin consent doesn't carry across applications.** I'd granted `Group.Read.All` on `IAM-Lab-WebApp` in Lab 08, so when Graph Explorer threw a 403 on the same scope I assumed something had gone wrong.
+It hadn't.
+Each app registration holds its own permission grants, and Graph Explorer is just another registered app in the tenant.
+Once that clicked it made complete sense, but it wasn't obvious in the moment.

+I also lost a couple of minutes on something much dumber: I pasted `GET https://graph.microsoft.com/v1.0/groups` into the URL field including the word GET, and got "Failed to construct URL: Invalid URL".
+The method goes in the dropdown, not the URL.

+**Chaining IDs between calls is the basic pattern.** The `/groups` response gave me the Object ID for `SG-Finance-App-Access`, which went straight into the next call to list its members.
+Almost everything you do with Graph works this way: get a collection, pull the ID you need, use it in the next request.
+Once you see it, scripting against Graph stops looking complicated.

+**Seeing Lab 06's result through the API changed how I understood it.** The membership I'd watched appear in the portal after the access package approval was just a row of JSON here.
+Same object, same directory, different lens.
+It made the relationship between the governance layer and the directory itself much more concrete than reading about it did.

+---

+## What I'd Do Differently

+I'd set the `Microsoft.Graph` module up on my personal machine and re-run all five queries in PowerShell, then compare the output.
+Graph Explorer is fine for learning the API, but real IAM automation is scripted, scheduled and version-controlled, and I want the reps writing it rather than clicking it.

+I'd also try `$filter` properly.
+I used `$select` and `$orderby`, but `$filter` is where most of the useful work happens (finding accounts that haven't signed in, users missing MFA registration, guests older than X days) and I didn't touch it.

 ---